lanl-ansi/GasModels.jl/docs/src/math-model.md

 Finally, in most data sets, nodal injections and withdrawals are defined in terms of volumetric flow, $q$, at a STP conditions.
 Given this data, we non-dimensionalize based on $q$.
 At STP conditions, the mass flow is derived as $f=\frac{q}{\rho_s}$, where  $\rho_s$ is the gas density at STP conditions.

-More details of there derivations of these equations are found in Zlotnik, Chertkov, and Backhaus. _Optimal Control of Transient Flow in Natural Gas Networks_.
+More details of there derivations of these equations are found in Zlotnik, Chertkov, and Backhaus. *Optimal Control of Transient Flow in Natural Gas Networks*.
 CDC 2015.
 We note that this reference expresses these equations in terms of density, $\rho$ rather than pressure.
-The transformation from density to pressure is simply $\rho=a^2p$.
+Recall that the transformation from density to pressure is simply $\rho=a^2p$.

 A complete gas flow mathematical model is the defined by